9: Biohydrogen - An Introduction

 CH4 + .OH → .CH3 + H2O

 .OH is a key molecule in the troposphere and is considered a methane "sink" that leads to the drawdown of methane.
 We discussed the extreme reactivity of .OH in Chapter sections 12.3 and 12.4.
 It's so reactive that its half-life is in the order of seconds.
-It is also at very low concentrations of less than 1 part per trillion.
+It is also present at very low concentrations of less than 1 part per trillion.

 .OH is produced from ozone, O3, by the following reactions: